Certificates and Special Academic Programs

 Theology and LatinX Studies Certificate

 This certificate can be taken by any student, regardless of religious affiliation.
 United Methodist students who complete the certificate are then prepared to seek certification through their annual conference boards of ordained ministry, in addition to fulfilling other church and personal requirements.
 The School of Theology’s procedure for documenting students’ specialized academic work is to provide a letter of completion.
 For questions related to admission into this certificate program, please contact the School of Theology Admissions Office.
-For all other questions about the certificate program not related to the admissions process, please contact Dr. Wanda Stahl, Co-Director of Contextual Education.
+For all other questions about the certificate program not related to the admissions process, please contact Rev. Dr. Anastasia Kidd, Director of Contextual Education.

 Music Ministry Certificate